 Using Multiple Timeframes

-Multiple timeframe strategy equals using 2 chart timeframes to trade gold - a shorter time-frame used for trading and a longer time-frame used to check the trend.
+Multiple time frame strategy equals using 2 chart timeframes to trade gold - a shorter time frame used for trading and a longer time frame used to check the trend.

 Remember there's a popular saying by many traders and traders that says: "The trend is your best friend" - never go contrary the trend when trading.